 Diet and nutrition: adults

-Comparison of Scottish Health Survey and Health Survey for England data shows that a lower percentage of respondents consumed five or more portions per day in Scotland than in England in 2011 with the biggest difference seen in the older age groups (adults aged 55-64 and 65-74) (see Chart 3 (view chart) ).
+Comparison of Scottish Health Survey and Health Survey for England data shows that, overall, a lower percentage of respondents consumed five or more portions per day in Scotland than in England in 2013 with the biggest difference seen in the 35-44 age group (22% in scotland compared with 31% in England) (see Chart 3 (view chart) ).

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.